Eryx miliaris

 Eryx miliaris, known as the dwarf sand boa, desert sand boa, and if formally synonymised with Eryx tataricus, as Tartar sand boa, is a widely distributed, largely Asian species of snake of the Boidae (boa, Erycidae) family.
 On behalf of the International Union for Conservation of Nature (IUCN), scientists assessed the populations of E. miliaris/tataricus across its range of habitats for the IUCN Red List of Threatened Species in April 2016, assigning them the status of "Least Concern".

-The IUCN, the Reptile Database (RBD), and other contributing sources paint a relatively consistent picture of the distribution of these and other synonymous species, ranging from Iraq and Iran in the east, along the western shore of the Caspian Sea through all of central Asia, south into Afghanistan and Pakistan, and north and west into southern Russia, Mongolia, and Inner Mongolia in northern China.
+The IUCN, the Reptile Database (RBD), and other contributing sources paint a relatively consistent picture of the distribution of these and other synonymous species, ranging from Iraq and Iran in the west, along the western shore of the Caspian Sea through all of central Asia, south into Afghanistan and Pakistan, and north and east into southern Russia, Mongolia, and Inner Mongolia in northern China.

 The species may be the inspiration for a cryptid of legend, the Mongolian death worm.